 Nails, Teeth, and bones aren't just made up entirely of calcium.
 Protein collagen acts as the bone's framework, while calcium serves as the filler.
 With the right amount of Collagen, bones become as strong as steel and elastic.
 Collagen also contributes to the production of keratin which is the main element of hair and nails and helps promote healthy gums and teeth.

 Our dogs' appetites could be challenging to handle at times.
 It could be that we've got a fussy eater one, or they might be undergoing some conditions.

 Since Collagen is a protein also found in meat, dogs could recognize the smell and would not find it hard to like it.
 Adding Collagen to your dog's regular meal could enhance its texture and your dog's appetite.

 And a diet rich in Collagen can increase the dog's ability to burn fats which could help weight management.

 Best Collagen Foods

 About 30% of the total protein in a dog's body is Collagen.
 And just like humans, as the dog ages, its capability to produce Collagen on its decreases, making them more susceptible to injuries, painful conditions of the bones and joints, and poor skin and coat health.

 Because of the widely known benefits of Collagen to dogs, many treats and supplements have come out of the market.
-But when choosing what's the right treats or supplements, it is crucial to select the ones without nasty ingredients.
-It is also recommended to know how much Collagen your dog's body needs.
+But when choosing what's the good treats or supplements, it is crucial to select the ones without nasty ingredients.
+Knowing how much Collagen your dog's body needs is also recommended.

 Introducing Our Bell & Bone Collagen Sticks

 In line with our goal of providing natural and healthy food for our dogs, we have recently launched our new range, Bell & Bone Collagen Sticks.

-We recommend giving 1 Collagen Stick daily to help maintain better collagen levels in your dog's body.
+We recommend giving one Collagen Stick daily to help maintain better collagen levels in your dog's body.